azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 models.
 Whether you're a dissident whose phone is being searched by a repressive regime, or a White House employee whose phone is being searchd by your boss, you want to be able to delete your messages.

+The TLS ecosystem has been making this exact migration to protect user privacy.
+Current versions of TLS offer two forms of key exchange, RSA key exchanges with this major drawback, and Diffie Hellman key exchanges which offer forward secrecy.
+The upcoming TLS 1.3 specification completely drops the RSA key exchange, making TLS always forward secure.

 And this is why I say GPG encryption isn't ok in 2017, there's no ability to delete messages without deleting my key, and deleting things is critical to